-The Twitter App Is Getting A Slight Facelift Today
+The "Me" Tab Is Gone From The Twitter iPhone App

 You turn Reader View on by clicking the lines to the left of the URL in Safari on iOS.
 Twitter said it made Reader View and stronger contrasts available to help people with visual impairments use its app.

-If you hate the new design, as is often the case with social network updates, you can always go complain about it...
-On Twitter.
+If you hate the new design, as is often the case with social network updates, you can always go complain about it...on Twitter.

 Blake Montgomery is a reporter with BuzzFeed News and is based in San Francisco.